-People who are usually affected by acne have them all over the face, while for some of us, acne targets specific regions to attack like the forehead.
+People who are usually affected by persistent acne have them all over the face, while for some of us, acne targets specific regions to attack like the forehead.
 Somehow, the forehead is the most common area for people to get acne on, and ironically, it is the first thing that people notice about your face as well.
 Now, attention is a good thing, but nobody likes receiving that kind of attention solely focused on their foreheads.
-Therefore, read on to identify the root cause behind the issue of breakouts on your forehead and find a solution to it as well.
+Let’s konw the meaning of forehead acne, common reasons of getting them, treatment options and what can you do to prevent them.

-Acne on different parts of the face is a representation of the internal turmoil in your body due to the various problems that it is fighting every day.
 Forehead pimples are solid red bumps that can triggered due to various factors like stress, hormonal imbalance, and certain foods.
 Irregular sleep patterns due to stressful routines can also contribute to the acne on your forehead.
 This is mainly an aesthetic concern and people seek various ways to get rid of forehead acne.